icuter/jsql/README.md

 }
 ```

-maybe you just need `JdbcExecutor` rather than `Connection`, and `JSQLDataSource` can also create a Builder for less coding and convenience we could simplfy our example as follow
+Maybe you just need `JdbcExecutor` rather than `Connection`, and `JSQLDataSource` can also create a Builder for less coding and convenience we could simplfy our example as follow
 ```java
 JSQLDataSource dataSource = new JSQLDataSource("url", "username", "password");
 try (JdbcExecutor executor = dataSource.createJdbcExecutor(connection)) {